cxw620/rust-polyglot/src/syntax.md

  * `SCREAMING_SNAKE_CASE`: Constants and global variables.

 `-` is not valid in identifier names in Rust source code.
-When found in other places in the Rust world, you may encounter it in what is described as `kebab-case`.
+In other places in the Rust world, you may see names in `kebab-case`.

 Many items (including functions, types, fields of product types, etc.) can be public (`pub`) or private to the module (the default),